-Part-Time President's List and Dean's List
+Part-Time President's List

-After a part-time student has accumulated 12 credits in residence, that student may be considered for the Part-Time President's List or the Part-Time Dean's List.
+After a part-time student has accumulated 12 credits in residence, that student may be considered for the Part-Time President's List .
 Part-time students who have earned a 4.0 GPA with no "W" or "I" grades in that semester are eligible for the Part-Time President's List.

-Part-time students who have earned a 3.3 GPA or higher with a minimum of "C" in any course with no "W" grades in that semester are eligible for the Part-Time Dean's List.
-Students receiving an "I" grade will have their GPA calculated (for Dean's List purposes) after they complete the "I".
-Should they then qualify for the Dean's List, the award will be made retroactive to the preceding semester.
+Dean's List